 At Conspiracy Solicitor, our human trafficking solicitors will do everything in their power to preserve your rights and robustly defend your position, so you have the best possible chance of being released without charge or acquitted at trial.

 Human trafficking and modern slavery are complex areas of law, with cases often involving an international element (for example, where people are brought into the country from overseas).

 Our human trafficking and modern slavery solicitors have specialist knowledge and expertise in the law on human trafficking, including criminal offences under the Modern Slavery Act 2015, ‘county lines’ drug dealing offences, sexual exploitation, and forced labour.

 For further advice and information, get in touch with our human trafficking solicitors today by calling 01476 591711 (or 07535 215140 for out-of-hours calls and emergency support) or fill in our enquiry form.

 How our human trafficking solicitors can help you

-In many criminal law cases, the difference between an acquittal and a conviction is the help and guidance of an experienced criminal law solicitor with specialist experience in the allegations against you.
+In many criminal law cases, the difference between an acquittal and a conviction is the help and guidance of an expert criminal law solicitor with specialist experience in the allegations against you.